MrBlinky/Arduboy-homemade-package/README.md

 # Arduboy-homebrew-package
-Arduino IDE board package for Arduboy and homebrew versions.
+Arduino IDE board package for Arduboy and homebrew versions with the following advantages:
+* Single install
+* Includes all Arduboy libraries with support for alternate displays and wiring
+* Includes Arduboy optimized Arduino core with extra features and space savings
+* Cathy3K bootloader support

 #### To install the package:
 * Start Arduino IDE and press **CTRL + comma** to select properties.